 • scientifically researched

-• precisely dosed in dental care products
+• specifically dosed in dental care products

 What is fluoride and why is it used?